MicroEJ/docs/DeviceDeveloperGuide/mjvm.rst

 Dependencies
 ============

-The MicroEJ core engine requires an implementation of its low level APIs in order to run.
+The MicroEJ Core Engine requires an implementation of its low level APIs in order to run.
 Refer to the chapter :ref:`mjvm_impl` for more information.